SujalChoudhari/Rubix24_ITerative_bytes/README.md

 5. **Download and Run PocketBase Backend:**
    - Go to [pocketbase.io](https://pocketbase.io).
    - Download the executable for your platform.
-   - Place the executable under the backend folder.
+   - Place the executable under the `backend` folder.
    - Run the executable as follows:
      ```bash
+      cd backend
      ./pocketbase serve
      ```